Welcome to AshDHD

 A Clear Framework for Measurable Improvement

-- SPARK Care is a six-part practice and leadership framework that aligns staff teams around predictable, trauma-informed responses in everyday interactions.
+- SPARK Care™ is a six-part practice framework that aligns staff teams around predictable, trauma-informed responses in everyday interactions with young people aged 16 to 25.

-Together, they provide a shared language and structure that supports staff confidence, reduces escalation and protects dignity.
+Together they provide a shared language and structure that supports staff confidence, reduces escalation and protects dignity.

 Frameworks Designed for Real World Pressure